-- a) The University shall issue a notification for admission to B.Com Programme soon after the announcement of PUC II year / 10+2 results. - b) Admissionsshall be purely based on merit cum roster as per the norms of Government of Karnataka issued from time to time. - c) Academic year normally commences in the month of June every year.
-The exact date for commencement of academic year shall be decided by the University. - d) Affiliated colleges shall admit students for each programme observing strictly the original strength/intake sanctioned by the University.
-Prior approval from the University is mandatory in case the admissions exceed the approved limit. - 6.2: ELIGIBILITY: A Candidate with PUC/10+2 Commerce/Science/Arts or 3- year Diploma or 2-year JOC/ ITI with Commerce related subjects shall be eligible to seek admission for the course.
-Further: - i.
-The candidates completing 3-year Diploma in Commercial Practice run by the Department of Technical Education, Govt. of Karnataka, are eligible to seek lateral admission directly to B.Com.
-III Semester, subject to compliance with other regulations applicable to candidates of B.Com.
-I and II Semesters.
-This is not applicable for other Diploma courses. - ii.
-A candidate with PUC/ 10+2 from Science/ Arts disciplines shall have to study additional subjects as prescribed by BoS in Commerce.
+- a) The University shall issue a notification for admission to B.COM(CS) Programme soon after the announcement of PUC II year / 10+2 results. - b) Admissions shall be purely based on merit cum roster as per the norms of Government of Karnataka issued from time to time. - c) Academic year normally commences in the month of June every year.
+The exact date for commencement of academic year shall be decided by the University. - d) Affiliated colleges shall admit students for each programme not exceeding the approved intake.
+Prior approval from the University is mandatory in case the admissions exceed approved limit. - 6.2: ELIGIBILITY: A Candidate with PUC/10+2 Commerce/Science/Arts or 3- year Diploma or 2-year JOC/ ITI in which a candidate studied Mathematics / Statistics /